YottaDB/YDBDoc/ProgGuide/functions.rst

 * The first expression specifies a keyword identifying the target factor for $VIEW() to examine.
 * The second expression differentiates between multiple possible targets for some keywords. $VIEW() requires the second expression for some keywords and does not permit it for others.

+Note that $VIEW uses the first 31 characters of overly long region names.

 .. _arg-kwrds-view:

 +++++++++++++++++++++++++++++